Hardest Core Exercise – Part II – Dragon Flags with Bruce Lee Son!

 Tags: abdominal training for athletes, athletic strength training, combat core strength, core exercises, core strength for athletic performance, core training, how to get six pack abs, real core training, six pack abs, torso training

 This entry was posted on Monday, November 22nd, 2010 at 11:55 pm and is filed under accelerated muscular development, muscle-building-workouts, strength training muscle building workouts, strength training to improve athletic performance.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson